-- 1. Loan disbursements will be delivered in one (1) disbursement each semester.
-Dates will be set based on your enrollment.
+- Loan disbursements will be delivered in one (1) disbursement each semester.
+Dates will be set based on student's enrollment.
 Enrollment requirements state a student must be in at least six (6) credit hours.
 Attendance will be checked each time a disbursement is received.
 Attendance will be reviewed by the Financial Aid office online.
-If your attendance cannot be verified online, a class attendance sheet will be mailed to the student to be completed by the teacher and returned to the Financial Aid Office. - 2.
-Loan disbursements will be used to pay charges to the student's account to include tuition, fees, books, and other incurred charges prior to a refund being issued.
-The disbursement date is not the day you will receive your refund.
-After your funds have been released to the college, your enrollment and attendance will be verified by the Financial Aid Office and then your student loan funds will be credited to your Donnelly College student account. - 3.
-You will be notified when your loan disbursements are credited to your account.
-You have the right to cancel or decline the loan funds.
+If your attendance cannot be verified online, a class attendance sheet will be mailed to the student to be completed by the instructor and returned to the Financial Aid Office. - Loan disbursements will be used to pay charges to the student's account to include tuition, fees, books, and other incurred charges prior to a refund being issued.
+The disbursement date is not the day students will receive refunds.
+After funds have been released to the college, student enrollment and attendance will be verified by the Financial Aid Office and then student loan funds will be credited to Donnelly College student accounts. - Students will be notified when loan disbursements are credited to their account.
+Students have the right to cancel or decline the loan funds.
 The Financial Aid Office will verify attendance and enrollment for each disbursement.
-The Business Office will not release any remaining funds without prior approval by your academic standing from the Financial Aid Office. - The Business Office will deliver any excess funds to the student.
-Current address information will be your responsibility to maintain timely correspondence. - We recommend you keep a file of your student loan records.
+The Student Billing Office will not release any remaining funds without prior approval from the Financial Aid Office. - The Student Billing Office will deliver any excess funds to the student.
+It is the student's responsibility to provide current address information for timely correspondence. - The College recommends keeping a file of student loan records.
 Please be a responsible borrower.
-You are encouraged to keep copies of loan correspondence.
+Students are encouraged to keep copies of loan correspondence.